NexusMutual/docs/docs/using/vote.md

 ## Before you start

 You need to be a [member](/overview/membership).
-Your NXM balance sets your voting power.
+Your NXM holding sets your voting power, see [Voting power](#voting-power).

 ## Where each vote happens

 Nexus Mutual Protocol Improvement Proposals, Nexus Mutual DAO Proposals, and signalling votes all run on Snapshot.
 Advisory Board proposals also go to Snapshot, where members vote to reject the default outcome.
 The default passes when the 15% rejection quorum stays unmet.
 See [Governance](/governance/) for what each type covers.

-The app's governance page lists the onchain proposals raised on the `Governor` contract: Advisory Board proposals and [member proposals](/governance/#member-proposals), with filters and a legacy V1 section.
+The app's governance page lists the onchain proposals raised on the `Governor` contract: Advisory Board proposals and [member proposals](/governance/#member-proposals).
 Members vote on member proposals in the app.
 Advisory Board members vote on Advisory Board proposals in the app.
 The app links out to Snapshot and to the governance forum for the rest.

 ## Voting power